This lesson will demonstrate how to create a feed in ArcGIS Velocity.

 Next, you will configure some important fields so Velocity can properly construct geometry, date information, and a unique identifier for each ship.

-- Define the Date and time properties as follows:
+- Define the Date and time parameters as follows:

 - For Does your data have date fields?, choose Yes.